 When has a policy discussion been politicized?

-The Belmont Club asks: One of the questions I'm interested in exploring is whether politics somehow prevented environmentalists from reaching the conclusions described by the NYT years earlier; and if the answer is yes, whether there is any way, in principle, one can detect whether politics is twisting a current public policy debate away from its rational path.
-I wanted to highlight this comment by "meme chose", which I though was wonderful:
+One of the questions I'm interested in exploring is whether politics somehow prevented environmentalists from reaching the conclusions described by the NYT years earlier; and if the answer is yes, whether there is any way, in principle, one can detect whether politics is twisting a current public policy debate away from its rational path.

 French Riots

 What worries me most about the riots is not the riots themselves; it is their disturbing similarity to the trigger events of the previous two World Wars, along with all the political and economic dry powder lying around.
 All the reading from various blogs I've done and I've only seen hints of this point here and here.
 The continental Europeans have a history of denying problems and taking the easy way out until things are absolutely out of hand, and then suddenly solving the problem by turning it over to a fascist dictator.
+Who, upon discovering that his policies aren't really fixing the problems after all, comes up with the brilliant idea of trying to externalize the problem.

 Political Spectrum

 Been really busy with my new job.
 It's a dot-com, and I tend to spend spare time working on that in a push for First Release, rather than blogging.
 Plus my net connection during weekdays is basically non-existant.
 But I had to comment on this; normally I don't do these, in fact I think this is the first time I've posted one of these, but I find this interesting.
-(I slightly tweaked the HTML they gave me to also display the Bush/Kerry vote chart too.
+(I slightly tweaked the HTML they gave me to also display the Bush/Kerry vote chart too.)

 Annual Free Credit Report

 According to Federal Law, you must be able to request a free credit report once a year from the major credit agencies.
 The companies were required to roll this out in 4 phases.
 I remember the annoucements, but either I missed the news reports that they were now available in my area, or the stories were not run.
 (Either are quite plausible.)
-For everyone except "the Eastern States and All US Territories"

 My Adjective Test

 If an adjective is in a statement, but the statement is just as true without the adjective, with its opposite, or with a generalization, then the statement fails my adjective test.
-Examples: Opposite: "Democrats prey on the weak-minded." <-> "Republicans prey on the weak-minded."
-Both are demonstrably true; I had a senile great-aunt that was preyed on by both, quite without shame.
-Generalization (by dropping the adjective): "A New Computer from ComputerCompany will speed up your photo processing!